 The brief called for a detailed proposal for a new 35 story tower, the redevelopment of 8 story building to Daley Street, and a strategy to integrate the ground level of the building with the future pedestrianised George Street, as well as the revitalisation of the network of CBD laneways that connect to the site with a through-site link.

-Developed in collaboration with MBMO Architects and Arup engineers, the tower design proposes a compact and efficient floor plate that maximises harbour and CBD views through a southern location of the building core.
+Developed in collaboration with MBMO Architects , Plus Minus Design, Shiro architects and Arup engineers, the tower design proposes a compact and efficient floor plate that maximises harbour and CBD views through a southern location of the building core.

-The low energy strategy builds on experience gained by Collins and Turner on pioneering green high rise buildings in Europe, and envisages a mixed mode air conditioning system enabling natural ventilation to perimeter offices when climactic conditions are favourable, utilising a double skin wall on north and west facing facades.
+The low energy strategy builds on experience gained by Collins and Turner on pioneering green high rise buildings in Europe, and envisages a mixed-mode air conditioning system enabling natural ventilation to perimeter offices when climatic conditions are favourable, utilising a double skin wall on north and west-facing facades.